If you’re a pooch parent, knowing by heart what can dogs eat and what foods are toxic to dogs is definitely a must.

 No!
 While watermelon is one of the dog-safe fruits that you can give your pooch, watermelon rind is another story.
 Besides being hard to chew, its tough texture will likely bruise your pet’s gums when he or she is having a go at it.
 Remember to only serve the fleshy part and you’re good to go.

 Yes, so long as they are plainly cooked without oil and do not contain seasonings and other flavoring.
-Moreover, make sure you don’t add herbs and spices like garlic and onion, among others, which are toxic to dogs.
+Moreover, make sure you don’t add herbs and spices like onion, among others, which are toxic to dogs.
 Use a non-stick pan to prepare your eggs for easy cleanup afterwards.

 Yes, so long as they are plainly cooked without oil and do not contain seasonings and other flavoring.
 Cooked pasta is completely safe for your pooch.
-However, keep clear of pasta varieties that are infused with spices and herbs, such as onion and garlic, since these are harmful to your canine family member.
+However, keep clear of pasta varieties that are infused with spices and herbs, such as onion, since these are harmful to your canine family member.
 Remember to allow the cooked pasta to cool down first before serving it to your dog.